A creative space to share your film, photography and creativity

 Our VisionBradford UNESCO City of Film and Bradford City Council have teamed up to provide a new programme of events and content for the Bradford Big Screen.
 As well as providing national and local news, sport, arts, culture, entertainment and events, we want the screen to belong to the people of the city.
 If you have a film, photographs or other content to share with us then please get in touch.
 With 500,000 people on average passing by the screen each month it's a great opportunity.
 We're looking for content that enlightens, inspires, entertains, brings a smile to our faces — and make us proud to be from Bradford.

 NOT JUST HOCKNEY

-AN EXCITING NEW EXHIBITION ON BRADFORD BIG SCREEN SHARING THE WORK OF HUNDREDS OF ARTISTS FROM ACROSS THE DISTRICT WITH VISITORS TO THE CITY.
+AN EXCITING EXHIBITION ON BRADFORD BIG SCREEN SHARING THE WORK OF HUNDREDS OF ARTISTS FROM ACROSS THE DISTRICT WITH VISITORS TO THE CITY.
 ON THE SCREEN EVERY DAY AT 1230

 Bradford UNESCO City of Film, David Wilson said: “Some of the artists we are working with are well known but others are not and so we’re delighted to be supporting local creativity.
 The images and photographs of the work are stunning and will no doubt draw some real attention in City Park.”

 Not Just Hockney will run every day at 1230 on Bradford Big Screen.
 Six different artists will feature bi-monthly.
 For more see http://www.notjusthockney.info/

 Please note content to be considered for the screen must be sent to us at least two weeks before the suggested schedule date.
 The more notice we have, particularly for events and advertising campaigns the better, as this helps us serve your needs more effectively.